mchelen/michaelchelen.net/_posts/2010-12-07-android-connectbot-ssh-key-auth-howto.md

 # Generate Pubkey Settings
 ![](/images/android-connectbot-ssh-key-auth-howto/connectbot.pubkey.generate.settings.png)

 The new pubkey settings.
 Most of the defaults are fine.
 We will create a 1024 bit RSA key.

+**Update:** For improved security, a key size of 2048 or 4096 is now recommended.
+This does not affect any other steps.

 # Example Settings
 ![](/images/android-connectbot-ssh-key-auth-howto/connectbot.pubkey.generate.settings.example.png)